fedeghe/widgzard/README.md

 ![postoreder walk](http://www.freakstyle.it/wp-content/uploads/2015/02/2000px-Sorted_binary_tree_postorder.svg_-1024x874.png "postorder walk")

-Widgzard is a simple module, part of my [jmvc project][1], which allows to build a DOM section while resolving a tree callback using implicit promises.
+Widgzard is a simple module, part of my [jmvc project][1], which allows to build a DOM tree while resolving a tree callback using implicit promises.

 ---